 Reinfusions of cryopreserved products

-Reinfusion dates and times for cryopreserved products must be discussed with the SCI laboratory head or nominated deputy and confirmed in writing using the appropriate form (Request for Issue of Cryopreserved Products).
+Reinfusion dates and times for cryopreserved products must be discussed with the SCI laboratory head or nominated deputy and confirmed in writing using the appropriate form (Request for Issue of Cryopreserved Products Form 2F).
 Reinfusions are performed under the supervision of an appropriately qualified nurse or doctor employed by the Transplant Centre who is responsible for the well-being of the patient being transplanted.
 It is the responsibility of the supervising nurse or doctor to ensure that:

 - The products being reinfused are those requested and are correctly labelled for the patient